gianlazz/Lazztech.Cloud/GianDevNotes.md

 I then confirmed that docker is installed however docker-compose apparently isn't included with the docker install.

 Okay so I got docker-compose-up.sh working with my custom docker build agent in the jenkins pipeline however now I have another error:
-`Named volume "C:\face_recognition:/face/" is used in service "lazztech.ObsidianPresences.vision.microservice.cli" but no declaration was found in the volumes section.`I think I'm going to have to switch from bind mount volumes to docker volumes for this to work?
+`Named volume "C:\face_recognition:/face/" is used in service "lazztech.ObsidianPresences.vision.microservice.cli" but no declaration was found in the volumes section.`I think I'm going to have to switch from bind mount volumes to docker volumes for this to work?## Wednesday, August 18, 2018
+#### Sprint 7, CI/CD Shell Scripts

+I need to setup the docker-compose for deployment and that means deciding on the end volume solution.
+I want to be able to save the results to a drive like a usb drive on the cluster for easy viewing or backup.
+I'll just go ahead and switch to virtual "docker" volumes for now.
+But I would like a data export feature.

+I'm commenting out the cli from the docker-compose services since I don't really want it for deployment.